Passing Dependencies

 Setter Injection

-Dependencies are passed by calling a method that stores them in a private properties.
-The usual naming convention for these methods is of the form set*(), which is why they are called setters, but of course they can be called anything else.
+Dependencies are provided by calling a method that stores them in a private property.
+The common naming convention for these methods is the set*() pattern, hence they are called setters, but they can, of course, be named differently.

 class MyClass